invoiceninja/invoiceninja.github.io/source/en/invoices.md

 - Delivery Note (PDF): Goes to the View PDF screen and checks the 'Delivery Note' toggle to include delivery note
 - Download: Downloads the invoice PDF
 - Download E-Invoice: Downloads the electronic invoice document file (for jurisdictions using E-Invoice)
+- Mark Sent: Mark invoice as sent (ex. if you sent manually by printing PDF...)
 - Mark Paid: Mark invoice as fully paid
 - Client Portal: View the invoice as the client in the client portal
 - Reverse: See [Reversed](#reversed)